 It is an all campus celebration and showcase of the intellectual achievements of Austin College students representing independent and collaborative projects from every division within the college.
 Students participating in the conference present research, honors theses, creative endeavors, class projects, and much more.

 Students should present their work in order to demonstrate pride in the accomplishment, to gain practice at presenting, and to make a contribution to the intellectual environment of the school.
-The ACSC provides an opportunity for students to step back and see their project holistically.
 It allows them to see what their peers are doing.
 It inspires new students to get involved, it affirms the efforts of the students involved, and it allows the college to build a community of scholars that encourages interaction and learning across disciplinary boundaries.
 The ACSC creates an environment in which you can receive feedback on your work as you move toward your final product.

 Any Austin College student who has completed, or is in the process of completing, an appropriate intellectual or creative project independently, collaboratively, or in conjunction with a course.

 There are no registration fees and the conference organizing committee does all it can to fully cover the costs of participating in the conference.
-The conference cannot support the costs incurred while completing the research or creative project.
+However, the conference cannot support the costs incurred while completing the research or creative project.

 Yes.
 Please list the presenting authors first.
 If you have specific concerns or needs, it is best to contact a member of the conference organizing committee directly.